-There are several Boards and Commissions that ADEM works with regarding environmental matters such as the Alabama Drycleaning Environmental Response Trust Fund Advisory Board, the Alabama Land Recycling and Economic Redevelopment Commission, the Alabama Underground and Aboveground Storage Tank Trust Fund Management Board, and the Alabama Scrap Tire Commission.
+There are several Boards and Commissions that ADEM works with regarding environmental matters such as the Alabama Drycleaning Environmental Response Trust Fund Advisory Board, the Alabama Underground and Aboveground Storage Tank Trust Fund Management Board, and the Alabama Scrap Tire Commission.
 These bodies are subject to the Alabama Open Meetings Act (see page 17).
 This law guarantees that Alabama's citizens have open access to agencies, boards, commissions, and other governmental bodies which conduct the people's business.
-Any environmental rules that may be developed pursuant to the laws that established these Boards/Commissions would be initiated through ADEM's rulemaking processes.
+Any environmental rules that may be developed pursuant to the laws that established these Boards/ Commissions would be initiated through ADEM's rulemaking processes.